korewaChino/balatro-thai/README.md

 1. Follow upstream instructions on how to install [Steamodded]

-2. Download the Steammodded distribution from the releases page and extract it to `%APPDATA%\Balatro\Mods`
+2. Download the Steammodded distribution from the releases page (or [CI](https://github.com/korewaChino/balatro-thai/actions)) and extract it to `%APPDATA%\Balatro\Mods`

 ## Proton-specific instructions